 Interviewers have the skill to ask difficult questions and still make interviews seem to have an easy flow and make candidates feel comfortable.
 Although interviewers have a leeway to get creative with their questions, they still stick to general categories as an evaluation report tool of the candidate’s qualifications to see if they meet the hiring requisites.

 An effective interview is not easy to conduct.
 But there are things that you can do to prepare for it and make it more effective and worth your time.
 Use the guide below on how you can create your own interview checklist for employers and ensure that you are truly getting the good ones for the job.

 Step 1: Pre-Interview Team Huddle

-Before any interview starts, it should be clear to you what you’re interviewing the applicant for by reviewing your pre-interview checklist.
+Before any interview starts, it should be clear to you what you’re interviewing the applicant for by reviewing your pre-interview new hire checklist.
 Calibrate with other recruiters and team members about the interview process and ensure that all of you are aligned with the on-target questions to scan candidates for work, culture, and network fit.
 This allows you to come up with creative ways to keep job candidates interested in your company.

 Furthermore, this allows you to review what hiring managers really want and not just to fulfill a requisition.
 So, you should take time to sit with the hiring manager and find out what they prefer to see in a candidate profile and work ethics.

 Step 2: Create An Interview File For Every Job Applicant or Candidate

 An interview file is, in a way, a recruitment optimization folder that interviewers can use as an applicant reviewer as well as an evaluation tool kit.
 It should have all of the applicants’ information such as their resume, and scorecard so you only have one place to look when shortlisting candidates.